• Skip to primary navigation

 Our next meeting is the last one before our end of year picnic, and it's shortened because Grace has her piano recital right before.
 Grace asked me if the girls could maybe do a scavenger hunt for their meeting which was fine with me.

 I brainstormed a bit and did some searching on Pinterest, and I decided to create a photo scavenger hunt.
-All of my girls have either a phone or an ipod that they bring to meetings, so they will all have the ability to take photos.
+All of my girls have either a phone or an iPod with a digital camera that they bring to meetings, so each group member will have the ability to take photos.

 How to Set Up the Photo Scavenger Hunt